 Well-Known Examples of Cross-Platform Mobile Applications

-These apps demonstrate how cross-platform development can be leveraged to achieve high scalability and cost efficiency.
+The apps below demonstrate how cross-platform development can be leveraged to achieve high scalability and cost efficiency.

 Cost, Performance, and Scalability Comparison